josalmi/devops-with-docker/README.md

 ## Exercise 1.10 -> to run the project

-To build and serve in production mode: `npm start` This builds the project in dist folder and serves it in port 5000.
+To build and serve in production mode: `npm start` This builds the project to `dist` folder and serves it in port 5000.

-You can alternatively build the project with `npm run build` and then serve it in any way you want, for example:
+You can alternatively build the project with `npm run build` to build the project to `dist` folder and then serve it in any way you want, for example:

 To use a npm package called serve to serve the project in port 5000:
 - install: `npm install -g serve`